-11 Id.
+12 Id.
 Median household income for Oakland residents was \$68,442 in 2018.

-12 Data for Oakland campaign contributions was geocoded using TAMU GeoServices, a service of the Texas A&M University Department of Geography, which provides free geographic information processing services to researchers to assist in geospatial-related research and data processing, analysis, and visualization.
+13 Geospatial analysis by PEC staff.
+Data for Oakland campaign contributions was geocoded using TAMU GeoServices, a service of the Texas A&M University Department of Geography, which provides free geographic information processing services to researchers to assist in geospatial-related research and data processing, analysis, and visualization.
 Goldberg DW.
 2019.
 Last accessed 5/22/2019.